 The world's largest retailer's sales topped $466 billion in fiscal 2013 (ended January), another all-time high for the company, driven by rapid growth overseas and improved performance at home.
 Net sales increased 5% in fiscal 2013 versus the prior year, driven by a 7% gain for the international division, a 5% jump in sales for Sam's Club, and a 4% hike in sales for Walmart US.
 While the US business lagged the others, it represented an improvement over fiscal 2012 when sales grew by just 1.5%.
 Same-store sales increased 2% in fiscal 2013, after rising just 0.3% in fiscal 2012, and posting negative comparisons in the two previous years.

 With its US operation stuck in a rut, Wal-Mart in mid-2014 replaced the head of its US stores division and announced plans to significantly accelerate small store growth here, adding approximately 270 to 300 small stores, including up to 140 Express format stores, over the course of the year.
+(Wal-Mart is rebranding the smaller-scale Walmart Express stores under the Neighborhood Market banner.)
 The retailer also plans to open 115 new supercenters.
 Among the many measures the company has taken to get its groove back at home (including a sunny new logo), was a restructuring of its US organization (including top executive changes), the formation of a new division to oversee global e-commerce (called Walmart Global eCommerce), and a new global sourcing partnership with Hong Kong-based Li & Fung.
 Under the terms of the deal, Li & Fung -- a provider of supply chain services -- will form a new company to manage the Wal-Mart account and will act as the company's buying agent.
 The reorganization in the US entails the formation of three geographic business units: Walmart West, Walmart South, and Walmart North, in an attempt to more efficiently manage its domestic stores.
 While the retail operation was carved into three geographic slices, the logistics, real estate, and store operations functions were consolidated under one leadership team.

 With US suburbs saturated with Wal-Mart stores, the retailer has tried -- mostly unsuccessfully -- to gain access to urban markets.
 In 2011 Wal-Mart scored a significant breakthrough in its plan to build stores in US cities when it teamed up with Michelle Obama to launch its five-year plan to provide its customers with healthier, more affordable foods.
 Wal-Mart will reformulate its Great Value private label line of foods to reduce sodium, fats, and added sugars (and encourage its major suppliers to follow suit).
 Concurrently, with the first lady's support, it announced a commitment to building stores in underserved communities (aka "food deserts").